6613pranav/Extracting-meta-data-out-of-books/README.md

 7. Topic covered in the books.
 8. Do exam year mentioned or not
 9. Content type - questions or other
-10. Do it has image based questions or not
+10. Does it has image based questions or not